SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 For the latter cost, expecting reusers of the widget to directly send messages to internal objects (in instance variables) means breaking encapsulation.
 As a consequence, we are no longer free to change the internals of the UI, e.g., by renaming the instance variables to a better name or changing the kind of widget used.
-Such changes may break reusers of the widget and hence severely limits how we can evolve this widget in the future.
+Such changes may break reusers of the widget and hence severely limit how we can evolve this widget in the future.
 In the end, it is safer to define a public API and ensure in future versions of the widget that the functionality of this API remains the same.

-So in the end it is important to consider future reusers of your UI and future evolution of your UI.
+So in the end it is important to consider future reusers of your UI and the future evolution of your UI.
 You need to make a tradeoff of writing extra methods versus possibly making reuse of the UI harder as well as possibly making future evolution of the UI harder.

 ### New versus old patterns